Runpython-IntroProgramming/Final-Project/functional.md

-# Block Breaker
+# Hangman

 ## Functional Specification

-This project is a python implementation of a game very similar to Bubble Pop.
-The goal of the game is to get as high a score as possible by popping bubbles of the same color.
-The bubble 'pop' in clusters, meaning clicking a blue bubble will pop all blue bubbles attached to it and the ones attached to those etc. etc. The game ends when you run out of time.
-The user will start the game by running the program through runpython.com.
-When the game starts, the graphics screen
+This project is a python implementation of Hangman.
+It is accessed via runpython.com.
+The program is a single graphics screen that will update after inputs by the user.
+The screen displays the gallows, as well as the the blanks representing the missing letters.
+The user will be asked to input a new guess every time he or she presses a "Guess a letter!" button.
+Missed letters are displayed at the bottom of the screen.
+Another button allows the input a guess for the entire word.
+If the user guesses correctly, the program will tell the user that he or she has won.
+Otherwise, it will add another "step" to the gallows and continue playing.

 This document should become the functional specification of the project you are working on.

 A functional specification describes in great detail how a device or program will appear to an